chrisg20/KMK4cgM/README.md

 Next, download the base KMK firmware according to steps 1-3 of the guide [here](https://github.com/KMKfw/kmk_firmware/blob/master/docs/en/Getting_Started.md).

-Then, copy ONLY the KMK folder and the boot.py file onto the USB drive (appearing as CGM-33).
+Then, copy ONLY the KMK folder and the boot.py file from this page onto the USB drive (appearing as CGM-33).